-There are many ways to approach this classification, and we tried several.
+There are many ways to assign ancestry to DNA segments based on reference data, and we tried several.
 The best-performing option was a well-known classification tool called a support vector machine, or SVM.
-An SVM can "learn" different classifications based on a set of training examples, and then assign new objects to a learned category.
+An SVM can "learn" different ancestry classifications based on a set of training examples and then assign new DNA segments to a learned category.

-In the case of Ancestry Composition, we supply the SVM with strings of DNA and tell it where those strings are from, e.g. "Finland," based on our reference database.
-Then, when we look at the DNA from a customer with unknown ancestry, we can ask the SVM to classify it for us based on the examples it has seen in the past.
+In the case of Ancestry Composition, we train the SVM with reference DNA sequences and tell it which ancestry population those sequences are from.
+Then, when we look at the DNA from a 23andMe customer with unknown ancestry (like you), we can ask the SVM to classify your DNA for us based on the reference datasets.

-We chose SVMs because they performed the best among techniques that we tried.
+We chose an Ancestry Composition algorithm based on SVMs because it performed the best out of all the techniques that we tried.
 SVMs are also very fast, which is critical for a large and growing database.

 Step 3: Smoothing

-This simplified example illustrates the purpose of the smoother.
-With real human data the picture is messier, and the answers are rarely so clean.
-So instead of recording a single population in each window as above, we record the smoother's estimates of the probabilities of each population occurring in each window.
-The following picture should make this more concrete:
+This example illustrates the purpose of the smoother.
+But with real data the picture is much messier, and the answers are rarely so clean.
+So instead of assigning a single ancestry to each window like we did in this example, the smoother estimates the probabilities of each Ancestry Composition population matching each window of DNA.
+The following picture shows a concrete example:

-First, we ran some tests just to establish whether there were any systematic biases.
-We simulated a large set of admixed individuals, so that we would know the "true" ancestry of each part of their genome.
-Then we ran these simulated individuals through the entire pipeline, and compared the results with the actual answers.
+First, we ran some tests to establish whether we needed to correct for any bias.
+To do so, we simulated a large set of admixed individuals.
+Because we simulated them ourselves, we knew the "true" ancestry of each part of their genome.
+Then we ran these simulated individuals through the entire Ancestry Composition pipeline, and we compared their results with their true ancestries.

-We found that most of the reference populations were already fairly well-calibrated, in the sense that we predicted ancestry in proportion to how often it actually occurred in the simulated dataset.
-But there were a few populations, in particular the Scandinavian and Balkans reference populations, that we found to be overrepresented relative to our simulated data.
+We found that most of the reference populations were already fairly well calibrated, which means the ancestry probabilities we estimated closely matched the empirical results.
+But there were a few populations, in particular the Scandinavian and Balkan reference populations, that required some adjustment.

 Step 5: Aggregation & Reporting

-As a last step we summarize the results for display.
-The way we do this is to apply a threshold to the probability plot, like so:
+The last step is to summarize the results and display them in your Chromosome Painting.
+The way we do this is to apply a threshold to the probability plot as in this figure: